 BONUS TIP: Prioritize Micronutrients

-Dieting usually means intentionally consuming fewer calories on a daily basis.
+Dieting usually means intentionally consuming fewer calories daily.

-However, in consuming fewer calories, it’s also possible to accidentally consume fewer micronutrients.
+However, consuming fewer calories makes it possible to accidentally consume fewer micronutrients.

-Your body requires ample amounts of micronutrients to maintain healthy systems, including metabolism.
+Your body requires ample micronutrients to maintain healthy systems, including metabolism.
 So, if you’re dieting, the calories you consume must be nutrient-dense.

 Many people who diet will subsist on diet sodas and 100-calorie sweet snacks throughout the day.
-They succeed in dropping scale-weight (mostly lost muscle tone) and then wonder why the results from their latest blood-draw lab tests from their doctor reveal deficiencies in key vitamins and minerals.
+They succeed in dropping scale-weight – mostly lost muscle tone – and then wonder why the results from their latest blood-draw lab tests from their doctor reveal deficiencies in crucial vitamins and minerals.